 - Drinks – Wink & Nod, Shore Leave, Beehive (Blues/jazz downstairs), Barcelona Wine Bar, Franklin Cafe

-Back Bay & Beacon Hill
+Back Bay & Beacon Hill in Boston

 Although we had both been previously, the Boston Public Library is another must.
 The courtyard and “Harry Potter-esque” Bates Hall are gorgeous!
 It is a nice balance of being touristy and filled with students who are actually studying and reading.
 I would especially recommend visiting if you are a photographer.